cparzy/CS453-2018-project/README.md

 2. Make a local copy of the `template` directory with your SCIPER number (e.g. `$cp template 123456`).

-3. Complete your copy of the template with **your own code**.
+3. Complete (or completely rewrite) your copy of the template with **your own code**.

-   1. Complete/modify your code.
+   1. Complete/rewrite your code; only the interface should be kept identical.

    2. Compile and test locally with: `path/to/directory/grading$ make build-libs run`.